 For loop in shell script works the following way whenever shell sees the keyword for it knows that it needs to repeat a set of commands once for every item in a list.
 Each time when iteration runs an item in the list is assigned to the variable var and the var is processed through the list of commands present in the loop between doing and done are executed before moving to the next item in the list or next iteration.
 We will access the value in the var using $ before the variable so that when shell script processes it the value in the var substitutes in place of it.

-for filename in *.txt
+for filename in *.txt do ls filename done

 In the above program, we are passing a list of .txt files as input to the for loop and the variable name is a filename in which .txt file will store and then process the filename by listing the .txt file in the filename and then the same process will repeat until all the .txt files processing done.